How to Legally Change Names

 Here we explain the general process to change names by court order.
 As the process is managed at a state level it will vary depending where you live.
 First, contact your clerk of county court.
 You can simply Google your county name and 'clerk of court'.
 You can ask for a name change petition to be sent to you. (continued...)

 Read the petition in detail.
-You may be asked for information such as prior addresses, employment history, financial standing, family, education and criminal history.
-Applicants with criminal history are often denied the opportunity to change names.
+You may be asked for information which may include prior addresses, employment history, financial standing, family, education and criminal history.
+Applicants with criminal history or seeking to evade debt are often denied the opportunity to change names.
 Return the completed form to the court, pay a filing fee and ask for a hearing date.
 Some counties may hear your case on the spot, others may take several months.
-Once a judge has ruled on your case you will be given a court order that states your previous and new names.
+Once a judge has ruled in favour of your petition you will be given a court order that states your previous and new names.
 At the same time apply for additional court-issued copies (called 'certified copies') of your name change order as many organizations need this.
 Some states require you to publish a notice of your name change in a newspaper.

 Do I need a lawyer?